vladiora/Battleship_JetBrains/README.md

 ## Rules
 There are different variations of the Battleship game, but we will stick to the original rules written by Milton Bradley.
 You have a 10×10 game field and five ships to arrange on that field.
 The ships can be placed horizontally or vertically but not diagonally across the grid spaces; the ships should not cross or touch each other.
 The goal is to sink all the ships of the opponent before your opponent does this to you.

+## Goal
+This project's goal is implementing well known pen and paper game while practicing user input and exception handling.